Ripak2005/blink_tac_toe_darban/README.md

 ## 💡 What I'd Improve With More Time

+If I had more time, I would have expanded the game to include the following:

 - 🎯 Add highlight animation for the winning combination
 - 🎵 Background music toggle + sound effects per move
 - 📊 Multi-round scoreboard & match history